Solar Panels Sydney: Compare Costs & Installers

 Sydney harbor view from the sky

-If you’re interested in solar power for your Sydney-based business, see our article on Commercial Solar Panels Sydney.
+Interested in solar power for your business in Sydney?
+See our complete guide: Commercial Solar Panels Sydney

-How much power do solar panels generate in Sydney?
+How much power do solar panels in Sydney generate?

-Although it may not be as sunny as Brisbane or Darwin, Sydney still receives plenty of sun hours.
-With NREL’s PVWatts calculator, we can see that for each kWh that is installed in Sydney, you should be able to generate an average of 3.96 kWh per day.
+Although it may not be as sunny as Brisbane or Darwin, Sydney still receives plenty of sun hours and significantly more than Hobart or Melbourne.
+With NREL’s PVWatts calculator, we can see that for each kilowatt (kW) of solar panels installed, you can generate an average of 3.96 kWh of electricity per day.
 This factors in a system efficiency loss of 15% which would be typical of a reasonable quality Sydney solar system.

-We’ve put together the below table of common system sizes to help you understand what this means.
+We’ve put together the below table of common solar system sizes in Sydney to help you understand what this means.
 It’s helpful to remember that kilowatt-hours (kWh) are the units that appear on your electricity bill – and which your electricity retailer uses to calculate your quarterly or monthly electricity charges.

 Solar system size (kilowatts)Avg daily system output (kilowatt-hours)Annual output (kilowatt-hours)